Corporate Governance

 Implementation of feedback to management and Board of Directors

-• The Director in charge of corporate affairs reported on the opinions and dialogues of institutional investors and analysts on Board of Directors.
+- The Director in charge of corporate divisions reported on the opinions and dialogues of institutional investors and analysts on Board of Directors.
 Share information, discuss and provide feedback with Director and Outside Director.
 (Semi-annually)

 Matters incorporated based on dialogue and feedback